Consumer medicine information

 Do not take ASACOL if:

-• you have severe kidney problems.
+• you have severe liver or kidney problems.

 Children and adolescents